 Start of something?
-Jon Lester gives Cub rotation another lift in win
+Jon Lester gives Cubs rotation another lift in win

 “It’s just the stability.
 It’s just like Quintana; you get a stable arm.
 You get a guy that you know what to expect from.”

-How the Cubs finish this series, with Lackey (5-9, 5.20 ERA) and Mike Montgomery (1-6, 4.01 ERA) starting the next two, and then how they fare when St. Louis comes to town over the weekend, will start to better tell the story about what they might be able to expect down the stretch.
+How the Cubs finish this series — with Lackey (5-9, 5.20 ERA) and Mike Montgomery (1-6, 4.01 ERA) starting the next two — then how they fare when the Cardinals come to town this weekend might indicate what they can expect down the stretch.

-“It always comes down to pitching and defense.
-And last year we were really good at both of those,” said Lester, who suggested the four-day breather over the break might have been key in regaining some of that form.
+“It always comes down to pitching and defense, and last year we were really good at both of those,” said Lester, who suggested that the four-day breather during the break might have been key in regaining some of that form.

+“We’re right there.
+I mean, it’s not like we’re 15 games out trying to make a push.
+We’re right there [3½ games back].
+Anything can happen.

 Email: gwittenmyer@suntimes.com